andrejnau/FlyCubeExampleApple/README.md

 // the view is resized.
 When disabled, you can update the drawable's
 // size explicitly outside the view class.
 #define AUTOMATICALLY_RESIZE  1

+// When enabled, the renderer creates a depth target (i.e. depth buffer)
+// and attaches with the render pass descritpr along with the drawable
+// texture for rendering.
+This enables the app properly perform depth testing.
+#define CREATE_DEPTH_BUFFER   1
 ```

 ## Configure the View With a Metal Layer